Critical Reading in the Natural Sciences

 Jann Vendetti, Integrative Biology

 Journal articles and scientific papers are the medium through which biologists relay their research to their colleagues.
 Scientific articles are most often presented in a standard format, beginning with an abstract, followed by an introduction, then methods, results, and finally conclusions.
 A good paper presents the author’s topic, data, and interpretations clearly and logically.

 The reader’s challenge is to comprehend the paper’s main ideas despite new vocabulary, unfamiliar tone, and often complex subject matter.
 This requires active and critical reading.
-The following strategies suggest how to facilitate active & critical reading while minimizing frustration.
+The following strategies suggest how to facilitate active and critical reading while minimizing frustration.

 Strategies of Critical Readers

-- Identify the paper’s major conclusions from the Title and Abstract.
+- Identify the paper’s major conclusions from the title and abstract.
 Keep its theme(s) in mind while reading the entire paper.

 - Look up unfamiliar words as you encounter them.
 Re-write them in your own words if necessary, and use that definition when you encounter them later in the paper.

-- Don’t be put off by complicated Methods.
+- Don’t be put off by complicated methods.
 In most cases you don’t have to understand all details of the paper’s experiments or analyses to make a sufficient synopsis of its main conclusions.

 - Summarize.
 As you reach the end of a section of interest, ask yourself if you could explain it to someone else.
 If yes, great!
 If no, give it another read.